 A frequent guest soloist on the concert podium, he has performed with the Orchestre du Capitole de Toulouse, the Orchestre de Bordeaux-Aquitaine, the Ensemble Orchestral de Paris, the Orchestre Philharmonique de Radio France, the Rotterdam Philharmonic and the Swedish Radio Symphony Orchestra.
 He recently sang with les Musiciens du Louvre in Mozart’s Requiem (Paris, Barcelona, Valencia, Hamburg, Cracow…).

 Mr. Beuron has recorded for DGG-Archive, EMI France, Virgin Classics, Erato and Philips Classics.
-His recent recordings include the third part of Fauré’s complete series (for Timpani) and L’Enfance du Christ under Sylvain Cambreling (for Glor Classics).
+His recent recordings include the third part of Fauré’s complete series (for Timpani) and L’Enfance du Christ under the baton of Sylvain Cambreling (for Glor Classics).

-Since 2011, he has been working with his voice teacher Daniel Ottevaere.
+Since 2011, he works with his voice teacher Daniel Ottevaere.

 This biography should not be edited without permission from Intermezzo.